theheritagefarm.co.uk

 4. When I candle the eggs only some are developing – why?

 There are numerous factors that can influence or prevent the development of an embryo, all of which are outside of our control, including nature, the postal service, and your own incubation techniques.
-It doesn’t necessarily mean that the eggs where not fertilised, it simply means that an embryo has not developed to a visible size.
+It doesn’t necessarily mean that the eggs were not fertilised, it simply means that an embryo has not developed to a visible size.
 We have done comparisons between setting collected eggs, and setting our own eggs that we have posted to ourselves.
 Posted eggs generally have a lower development and hatch rate compared to collected eggs.

 5. What happens if none of the eggs develop or hatch?